Applied Health Research Group

 I have taught and developed teaching material for a variety of undergraduate and postgraduate courses.
 In particular I have developed a Psychopharmacology course for non-medical prescribers and educational material for the College for Postgraduate Pharmacy Education.

-PH4703: lectures and workshops in clinical pharmacy PH3601: Workshops in mental health and neurology PH4704: Lectures on research methods PH3609: Workshops on medication management in the NHS
+PH4703: Workshops in clinical pharmacy PH3601: Workshops in mental health and neurology PH4704: Lectures on research methods and supervision of award winning and published student research projects.
+PH3609: Workshops on medication management in the NHS

-Lead Course Tutor for postgraduate Certificate, Diploma and MSc.
+Lead Course Tutor for postgraduate Certificate, Diploma and MSc; for example of successful publication of pharmacy practice research click here.

 Currently lead supervisor for 6 experienced mental health pharmacists studying research masters (and supervised one student to completion); both UK based and international (e.g. Sweden, Ireland, Saudi Arabia).
 Examples of publications from these projects include: